 Q: I have been ordered to pay a Public Defender User Fee, a Public Defender Attorney Fee, and/or restitution.
 Where do I make my payment(s)?

 A: All payment are to be made at the Washington County Courthouse located at 280 N. College in the Clerk's Office on the third floor.
 The Public Defender's Office does not collect payments of any kind.

 Q: What is the maximum income I can have in order to qualify for a public defender?

-A: In order to be eligible for public defender assistance, an individual cannot make more than approximately fifteen thousand dollars per year.
-This is not a set amount, but a general estimate.
-The Judge makes a determination of indigence based on individual circumstances which include, but are not limited to, income, a spouse's income, property owned, number of dependents, and existing debt.
+A: The Judge makes a determination of indigence based on individual circumstances which include, but are not limited to, income, a spouse's income, property owned, number of dependents, and existing debt.

 Q: Do you have law clerk positions or internship opportunities available?

 A: Yes.
 The office provides opportunities for both law clerks and internships.
 Law clerks are generally second- or third-year law students who perform legal research, prepare trial and appellate briefs, and assist attorneys in overall case strategy.
 An intern (unpaid) is given responsibilities which include light research, obtaining discovery documents, and general assistance where needed.

 - The Washington County Public Defender's Office was established in 1974.